-Federal QIS Topic Area: Activities to improve patient safety and reduce medical errors 2017 QHP Issuer Contract, Section 1.02
+Federal QIS Topic Area: Activities to improve patient safety and reduce medical errors 2017 QHP Issuer Contract Attachment 7, Section 1.02

-Goal for end of 2019: The Issuer should have 1) clear network quality criteria that is used to screen both providers and hospitals for inclusion in network, and 2) possible removal of outliers based on inability to meet quality criteria and/or lack of effort toward improvement.
+Goal for end of 2019: Applicant should have 1) clear network quality criteria that are used to screen providers and hospitals for inclusion in network, and 2) possible removal of outliers based on inability to meet quality criteria or lack of effort toward improvement.

-- 19.2.1.1: Please describe updates in Applicant's ability to build networks based on quality since the last QIS submission.
-The narrative should include: - All quality measures and criteria used to develop 1) provider networks, and 2) hospital networks.
-Include patient safety and patient-reported experience (noting any measures that are new).
+19.2.1.1: Describe updates in Applicant's ability to build networks based on quality since the last QIS submission.
+Applicant may submit any supporting documentation as an attachment.
+Include in the narrative:

-- Please explain the assessment process, source of quality assessment data, specific measures and metrics, and thresholds for inclusion and exclusion in the network. - If applicable, describe which criteria are prioritized above other criteria to determine the provider network. - Describe if Centers of Excellence are included in network, and if so the basis for inclusion.
-Also note if they are promoted among members and if utilization is tracked. - Progress in 2017 toward the end goal and any further implementation plans for 2018. - Known or anticipated barriers.
+- All quality measures and criteria used to develop 1) provider networks, and 2) hospital networks.
+Include patient safety and patient-reported experience (noting any measures that are new). - Explain the assessment process, source of quality assessment data, specific measures and metrics, and thresholds for inclusion and exclusion in the network. - If applicable, describe which criteria are prioritized above other criteria to determine the provider network. - Describe if Centers of Excellence are included in network, and if so the basis for inclusion.
+Also note if they are promoted among members and if utilization is tracked. - Progress in 2017 toward the end goal and any further implementation plans for 2018. - Known or anticipated barriers in implementing QIS activities and mitigation activities.